industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 function definition.

 To avoid most typos, the extension [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) can be useful.
-It is smart enough to identify typographical error in source code despite Python's syntax.
-Perhpaps most importantly, it will point out errors in docstrings and markdown files as well.
+It is smart enough to identify typographical errors in source code despite Python's syntax.
+Perhaps most importantly, it will point out errors in docstrings and markdown files as well when writing documentation.

 All of these extensions can be configured to further match one's needs, but we are not going to to discuss these aspects in this tutorial.